John C. Persons: New Guinea

 Persons and his division arrived in Oro Bay, New Guinea on April 24, 1944, and engaged in amphibious training prior to entering combat.
 In early July, parts of the 31st Division were ordered to Aitape, New Guinea, where it took part in the general offensive launched July 13, including the bloody Battle of Driniumor River.

 Meanwhile, the remainder of the division relieved the 6th Infantry Division on Wakde, New Guinea, which served as a staging area for a landing near a village of Sarmi on the mainland.
 Persons assumed duty as commander of Wakde Task Force and launched an offensive against Japanese forces on his perimeter to enlarge his sector.
-The 31st Division then built bridges, roads, and docks, patrolled the area, and engaged small units of the enemy, trying not to provoke a large scale counterattack by the enemy.
+The 31st Infantry Division then built bridges, roads, and docks, patrolled the area, and engaged small units of the enemy, trying not to provoke a large-scale counterattack by the enemy.
 Over 1,000 Japanese were killed in these actions.

 To prepare for the liberation of the Philippines, General Douglas MacArthur ordered the capture of Morotai Island in the Dutch East Indies to secure a location for airfield, which could be used for the bombing of Japanese positions in the Philippines.
 Persons led 28,000 men ashore in early morning of September 15, 1944, meeting only light opposition.
-Despite the extremely difficult conditions on the beaches, he was able to land his troops in few hours and the original Japanese airfield on Morotai was secured before sunset.
+Despite the extremely difficult conditions on the beaches, he was able to land his troops in a few hours, and the original Japanese airfield on Morotai was secured before sunset.

-However, only eight days later, Persons requested to be relieved of command, what was approved and he relinquished command to Major general Clarence A. Martin.
-Persons stated that he decided for that due to his five-year absence which threatened his position in the Birmingham Bank, but his subordinates believed he was disappointed when he realized that Army will not promote him to Corps command.
-He left for the United States, arriving to San Francisco, California in early October 1944.
+However, only eight days later, Persons requested to be relieved of command, which was approved, and he turned over the division to Major General Clarence A. Martin.
+Persons stated that he decided to leave command due to his five-year absence threatening his position in the Birmingham Bank, but his subordinates believed he was disappointed when he realized that the Army would not promote him to corps command.
+He left for the United States, arriving to San Francisco, California, in early October 1944.

-Persons was given a three-month leave of absence, which was to be followed by his transfer to the inactive status.
-Before that, he was ordered to Washington, D.C., where he received the Army Distinguished Service Medal from the Chief of Staff, George C. Marshall, for his service with the 31st Infantry Division.
-Persons underwent a routine examinations at the Walter Reed General Hospital, before retired on January 1, 1945.
+Persons was given a three-month leave of absence, which was to be followed by his transfer to an inactive status.
+Before that, he was ordered to Washington, D.C., where he received the Army Distinguished Service Medal from the Army Chief of Staff, George C. Marshall, for his service with the 31st Infantry Division.
+Persons underwent a routine examination at the Walter Reed General Hospital before he retired on January 1, 1945.